oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

   * Add the path /.well-known/openid-federation and perform trust chain resolution.
   * Inspect client's metadata for redirect_uri's and validate **native_callback_uri** is included among them.

-When the client is invoked on its native_callback_uri, it shall handle the response parameters as it would handle a response from a federated authorization server.
+When the client is natively invoked on its native_callback_uri, it shall handle the response parameters as it would handle a response from a federated authorization server.
 See {{federating-response}} for details.

 Example URI used to invoke of client app on its claimed native_callback_uri: